 We know that around this time an introducer firm working with CMIM (Your Choice Pensions or 'YCP') sent letters to prospective candidates for the TRG investment and CMIM's Discretionary Fund Management (DFM) service.
+That firm shared directors with Consumer Money Matters Limited, who also wrote to Royal London for information about Miss B's pension in October 2013.
+It was invested in the Managed fund.

-We don't have Mrs M's copy but we know these letters said:
+We don't have Miss B's copy of the letter YCP likely sent her, or therefore know precisely when it was sent, but we know other clients' letters said: